-The self (soul or spirit) is the entity created through successive decision making on basis of the knowledge acquired.
+The self (soul) is part of the mind, an entity created through successive decision making and analyses, on the basis of the acquired knowledge.
 Two major ideal types of self have been identified for thousands of years: The good and evil.
-But logically speaking, a spectrum of possibilities lies between the two types.
+However, logically speaking, a spectrum of possibilities lies between the two types.

 In sum, the physical aspect of an organism is subordinate to its spiritual aspect, not the other way around.
 However, the physical aspect is necessary for the mind and consequently for the self because only through it the mind can see, hear, feel, smell, and taste.
 Without these physical senses, the mind will not be able to interact with the world around it and process its acquired knowledge.

-Islamic teachings also have their own spiritual and physical aspects.
-Both are necessary for understanding Islam, God's guidance to humanity.
+Islamic teachings also have their own spiritual and physical aspects, both of which are necessary for understanding Islam, God's message of guidance to humanity.
 If Muslims focus on one aspect only, there would be impairment.
-However, as argued above, the physical aspects are subordinate to the spiritual aspects of religion.
+However, the physical aspects are subordinate to the spiritual aspects of religion.

-Whether in the specific five ways of worshipping Allah ('ibadat), such as the proclamation of faith, prayers, giving zakat (charity), fasting Ramadhan, and making the haj (pilgrimage), or in daily life interactions with people and the environment, these two aspects can be found inseparable.
+Whether in the specific five ways of worshipping Allah ('ibadat), such as the proclamation of faith, performing prayers, giving zakat (charity), fasting Ramadhan, and making the haj (pilgrimage), or in daily life interactions with people and the environment, the spiritual and the physical aspects are inseparable.

-For example, Muslims cannot keep their faith secretly, unless there is an immediate danger threatening their life.
+For example, Muslims cannot keep their faith as a secret, unless there is a serious danger threatening their life.
 Proclaiming openly and publicly that they are Muslims has many benefits to them, other Muslims, and the community they are living in.
 It is an announcement that the speaker is going to abide by a set of rules, which guide his/her behavior to the betterment of humanity.

-1. When they proclaim publicly that there is no other God but Allah and Muhammed is His messenger, then they are also saying that we are not here by accident.
+1. When they proclaim publicly that there is no other God than Allah and Muhammed is His messenger, then they are also saying that they are not here by accident.
 There is a Creator Who has created the Universe and He is in charge of it.
-They also say that they believe in what the messenger of God brought to humanity, particularly the Qur'an and the Sunna.
+They also say that they believe in the guidance the Messenger of Allah brought to humanity: The Holy Quran and the Sunna.
 Thus, the proclamation of faith is not just uttering spoken words, it is an association of these words with deeper meanings which influence our life.
-2

 When Muslims make wudou' (washing) before performing prayers, it is both a physical act and a spiritual act.
-Five times a day, washing your hands, mouth, nose, face arms, ears, hair, and feet means cleanliness.
+Five times a day, washing your hands, mouth, nose, face, arms, ears, hair, and feet aims at cleanliness.
 This is the essence of the wudou' requirement.
-God has required this physical act, not as a goal in itself, but to lead to deeper meaning, cleanliness.
+Allah, praise to Him, has required these physical acts, not as meaningless rituals, but to lead to deeper meaning, cleanliness.
 He wants humans to be clean and healthy.
-3

 2. The five Islamic prayers